mwaylabs/generator-m-ionic/README.md

   yo m:partial <name>
   yo m:service <name>
 ```

+## Troubleshooting
+If you're experiencing difficulties using the generator please refer to the [Troubleshooting](https://github.com/mwaylabs/generator-m/wiki/Troubleshooting) section in our wiki!

 ## Continuous Integration
 For now we provide a rudimentary `jenkins.sh` template that can be configured to build your projects with jenkins.